Orosz Award for Excellence in Emerging Leadership in the Dietrich School of Arts and Sciences and the College of General Studies

 The award carries a $500 prize for the recipient.
 Nominations will be reviewed and awards determined by a diverse committee of staff within the Dietrich School and CGS.
 In subsequent years, prior awardees will be asked to serve on the selection committee.

-Nominations for 2020 will be accepted until May 22 and the award made no later than June 8.
+Nominations for 2021 will open on Monday, April 19, 2021.
 Nominations may come from any faculty or staff member within the Dietrich School and CGS.
 Multiple letters may accompany one nominee.
 Letters should be sent to Maureen Lazar, Director of Workforce Effectiveness at firstname.lastname@example.org.
 Nominations should include the following information:

 - Nominee’s name